nant/nant/README.md

 What is it?
 -----------
 NAnt is a .NET-based build tool.
-In theory it is kind of like `make` without make's wrinkles.
+In theory it is kind of like `make` without `make`'s wrinkles.
 In practice it's a lot like Ant.

 If you are not familiar with Jakarta Ant you can get more information at the Ant project web site (http://ant.apache.org/).